khdream/readme/README.md

 # readme

 Here is my contact information.
-I would like you to connect with me on below converstion field.
+I would like you to connect with me on below converstion field for more useful communication.

 Which are you prefer for real conversation?